-The programme is specifically designed for high-growth small and medium-sized enterprises in addition to those companies that are in losses investing heavily into developing products and services.
-R&D tax credits have been brought in to encourage greater R&D spending, which results in greater investments in innovation.
-These credits work by reducing a company’s tax bill by an amount equal to a percentage of its allowable R&D expenditure.
+The programme is specifically designed for high-growth small and medium-sized enterprises.
+In addition to those companies that are in losses investing heavily into developing products and services.
+R&D tax credits have been brought in to encourage greater R&D spending.
+Which results in greater investments in innovation.
+These credits work by reducing a company’s tax bill by an amount equal to a % of its allowable R&D expenditure.
 A company can claim R&D tax credits only if it is subject to Corporation Tax.

 - Procrastination: Companies may have inquired about claiming but they do not necessarily take action in filing a claim;

 - Concerns about HMRC: Companies express concern about HMRC raising enquiries and deciding to review their documentation;